oneapi-src/level-zero-spec/scripts/core/EXT_SRGB.rst

 * Structures

-    * ${x}_srgb_ext_t
+    * ${x}_srgb_ext_desc_t

 sRGB
 ~~~~

-Device capabilities may include native support for sRGB image formats. sRGB images may benefit from harwdare acceleration on devices that include native support for sRGB.
+Device capabilities may include native support for sRGB image formats. sRGB images may benefit from hardware acceleration on devices that include native support for sRGB.
 The following psuedo-code demonstrates a sequence for creating an sRGB image:

 .. parsed-literal::